nwnxee/unified/Plugins/DotNET/Readme.md

 ### NWN types

-When talking to unmanaged code, we only deal with basic types. `NWN.Object` is a wrapper class around a `uint` object ID (oid) that is passed to the native code.
+When talking to unmanaged code, we only deal with basic types.
+Objects are passed as `uint`s.
 Other engine structures, like `Effect`,`Location`, etc, all have `IntPtr Handle` which is passed instead.

 ### Bootstrapping